Maintain a Small Flower and Herb Garden

 How to Maintain Your Small Flower and Herb Garden

-Take note of the following guidelines on how you can maintain your small flower and herb garden:
+Take note of the following guidelines to maintain your small flower and herb garden:

 - 1Always remove the weeds.As you know, weeds are very invasive and they steal the water and nutrients meant for your flowers and herbs.Advertisement